Anti-Hungarian sentiment: The problematic nature of Romanian national holidays for Hungarians

 Since 2020, Romania also officially marks 4 June as Trianon (the day the Treaty of Trianon was signed in 1920).
 The law establishing “Trianon Treaty Day” frames the day as an occasion for cultural, scientific, and educational events about a major episode in Romania's modern history.
 During the debate on the draft in the Chamber of Deputies, Hunor Kelemen, president of the Democratic Union of Hungarians in Romania (RMDSZ), said: "What happened a hundred years ago is understandably a source of great joy for the Romanian nation, but it is a huge loss for the Hungarian nation and the Hungarians living in Romania, and even the Trianon law passed by the Romanian parliament cannot change that fact".
-For the Hungarian minority, 1 December and 4 June mark two related historical facts: the political transfer of Transylvania, Banat and Partium from the Kingdom of Hungary to Romania (the post-war settlement) and the formal international recognition of those borders (Trianon).
-Many Hungarians view these dates as reminders of territorial loss, social dislocation, and the beginning of a long period in which Hungarian communities outside Hungary became minorities in newly formed states.
-Observers and commentators note that celebrating both the Act of Union (December 1) and the Trianon settlement (June 4) close together intensifies the feeling of historical grievance.
 So Romania was not content with choosing as its national holiday the day on which the Hungarians lost their ancestral homeland and became a minority (December 1), with all the negative consequences that entailed, but also designated another day as a holiday that has the same significance for Hungarians.

-There have also been Romanian articles and writings criticizing the choice of these days as Romanian national holidays.
-For example, in an article the Romanian publicist Sabina Fati writes: By establishing Romania's National Day on December 1, politicians in Bucharest have already excluded Hungarians from the country's most important holiday, without considering that a day that would unite the two communities, Romanian and Hungarian, would have been more useful than one that divides them, and The law commemorating the Treaty of Trianon (June 4) is not only a duplication of the anniversary of Transylvania's union with Romania, but also a way of showing Hungarians utter contempt.

-Also Romanian historians, such as Lucian Boia, have admitted that the choice of these national holidays was a mistake, because instead of choosing a day that would unite the Romanians and the Hungarians, they chose a day that would divide them.